sdaume/srcquantcourse/README.md

 The package is shared under an [MIT License](LICENSE.md).

-The package relies on several other R packages that are listed in the package [DESCRIPTION](DESCRIPTION)\` and accompanying scripts.
+The package relies on several other R packages that are listed in the package [DESCRIPTION](DESCRIPTION) and accompanying scripts.
 The work of these packages’ authors is hereby gratefully acknowledged.

 To illustrate the methods covered in this package preprint meta-data from [bioRxiv](https://www.biorxiv.org/) and [medRxiv](https://www.medrxiv.org/) has been used.
-Those preprint servers provide [API access](http://api.biorxiv.org/) to preprints which is also explicitly [intended to support text mining](https://www.biorxiv.org/tdm); this is hereby gratefully acknowledged.
+Those preprint servers provide [API access](http://api.biorxiv.org/) to preprints which is explicitly [intended to support text mining](https://www.biorxiv.org/tdm); this is hereby gratefully acknowledged.
 The actual preprints cannot be shared in this package, but scripts utilizing the